 How to Protect Your Business

-We understand that, as a business owner, you probably don't want your ecommerce website to be inundated with bots, good or bad.
+We understand that, as a business owner, you probably don't want your ecommerce website to be inundated with bots, good or bad, as they likely won't help you improve your ecommerce conversion rates.
 After all, they could be substantially throwing off your analytics, or worse, infiltrating your customer data and selling it to third parties.

 - Have a plan for the high-volume traffic that comes with Black Friday and Cyber Monday.